What Does 'CTC' Actually Mean? Why Your Take-Home Is Always Lower

 The number on your offer letter and the number in your bank account are never the same.

-What's included in CTC that you never see as cash
+What's in there that you never receive

 Reading an actual offer letter right now?
 Paste it in and we'll pull out the numbers, flag clauses like these automatically, and show your real monthly in-hand.